Teaching with Primary Sources

 Teaching with Folk Sources

-Our learning activities demonstrate the value of ethnographic and oral history primary source materials in K-12 classrooms, with emphasis on their value in exploring Diversity, Equity, and Inclusion (DEI) concerns on a national scale through the lens of “Challenging History through Counternarratives.”
-Our project partners include the Vermont Folklife Center, Oklahoma State University Library and OSU Writing Project, and HistoryMiami Museum.
+Our learning activities demonstrate the value of ethnographic and oral history primary source materials in K-12 classrooms.
+Our project partners between 2021-present include the American Folklore Society, Vermont Folklife, Oklahoma State University Library and OSU Writing Project, New York Folklore, Washington State Parks Folklife Program, and HistoryMiami Museum.

 Our Teaching with Primary Sources Priorities